-- 5.1 Expand the mapping across all services. - 5.2 Compile a full analysis of the mapping and key findings to inform the development of the Swansea Council Volunteering Strategy. - 5.3 Coproduce a draft Swansea Council Volunteering Strategy for consideration of People PDC prior to wider consultation. - 5.4 Developing and refresh existing volunteering procedures to support the implementation of the strategy including; Developing Volunteering Roles, Supporting Volunteers, Volunteer Expenses and Resolving Problems. - 5.5 Commit to continued regional partnership working to further develop the volunteering offer across the Swansea Bay region.
+- 5.3 Build on the initial mapping to further inform the development of the Strategy. - 5.4 Engage a wide range of stakeholders to inform the development of the Strategy. - 5.5 Coproduce a draft Swansea Council Volunteering Strategy for consideration of the Safeguarding People and Tackling Poverty Corporate Delivery Committee prior to wider consultation. - 5.6 Commit to continued regional partnership working to further develop the volunteering offer across the Swansea Bay region.

-6 Integrated Assessment Implications
+6. Integrated Assessment Implications

-- 6.1 The Council is subject to the Public Sector Equality Duty (Wales) and must, in the exercise of their functions, have due regard to the need to: - Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act. - Advance equality of opportunity between people who share a protected characteristic and those who do not. - Foster good relations between people who share a protected characteristic and those who do not. - Deliver better outcomes for those people who experience socio-economic disadvantage

-The Well-being of Future Generations (Wales) Act 2005 mandates that public bodies in Wales must carry out sustainable development.
-Sustainable development means the process of improving the economic, social, environmental and cultural well-being of Wales by taking action, in accordance with the sustainable development principle, aimed at achieving the 'well-being goals'.

-Our Integrated Impact Assessment process ensures that we have paid due regard to the above.

-6.2 An Integrated Impact Screening has been completed for this report with no further assessment required (See Appendix A).
-This is an IIA Screening for the 'For Information' Report to People Policy Development Committee regarding background information and initial actions to develop a coproduced Swansea Council Volunteering Strategy.
-The report is to inform the People PDC of the context of the proposed strategy, findings of an internal mapping exercise, the principles of volunteering and the proposed next steps.
+- 6.1 The Council is subject to the Equality Act (Public Sector Equality Duty and the socio-economic duty), the Well-being of Future Generations (Wales) Act 2015 and the Welsh Language (Wales) Measure, and must in the exercise of their functions, have due regard to the need to: - Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Acts. - Advance equality of opportunity between people who share a protected characteristic and those who do not. - Foster good relations between people who share a protected characteristic and those who do not. - Deliver better outcomes for those people who experience socioeconomic disadvantage - Consider opportunities for people to use the Welsh language - Treat the Welsh language no less favourably than English. - Ensure that the needs of the present are met without compromising the ability of future generations to meet their own needs. - 6.2 The Well-being of Future Generations (Wales) Act 2015 mandates that public bodies in Wales must carry out sustainable development.
+Sustainable development means the process of improving the economic, social, environmental and cultural well-being of Wales by taking action, in accordance with the sustainable development principle, aimed at achieving the 'well-being goals'. - 6.3 Our Integrated Impact Assessment (IIA) process ensures we have paid due regard to the above.
+It also takes into account other key issues and priorities, such as poverty and social exclusion, community cohesion, carers, the United Nations Convention on the Rights of the Child (UNCRC) and Welsh language. - 6.4 An Integrated Impact Screening has been completed for this report with no further assessment required (See Appendix A).
+This is an IIA Screening for the 'For Information' Report to the Safeguarding People and Tackling Poverty Corporate Delivery Committee regarding background information and initial actions to develop a coproduced Swansea Council Volunteering Strategy.
+The report is to inform of the context of the proposed strategy, findings of an internal mapping exercise, the principles of volunteering and the proposed next steps.
 A full IIA will be carried out as part of the strategy development process in due course.

-7 Legal Implications
+7. Legal Implications